MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Architecture.md

 Customers can exclude any meeting or mail metadata based on the following parameters, (which may have impact on analysis):
 * Subject lines – provide keywords to exclude from analysis
 * Domains – exclude involving specific domains from the dataset
-* mail addresses - exclude content involving specific email addresses from the dataset
+* Email addresses - exclude content involving specific email addresses from the dataset

-For More information see our Configuring Settings Page
+For More information see our Configuring Settings Page and Our [Privacy and data access document](Privacy-And-Data-Access.md)

 ## FAQ

 ### How does your Service handle data?
-We are currently a Category A Office 365 service, Moving towards Category C. Please visit the [Office 365 Trust Center Top 10 security and privacy features] (https://products.office.com/en-us/business/office-365-trust-center-top-10-trust-tenets-cloud-security-and-privacy) and [Office 365 Compliance Framework](http://go.microsoft.com/fwlink/p/?LinkId=615657).
+As part of the Office 365 offering, we are currently a Category A Office 365 service, Moving towards Category C. Please visit the [Office 365 Trust Center Top 10 security and privacy features] (https://products.office.com/en-us/business/office-365-trust-center-top-10-trust-tenets-cloud-security-and-privacy) and [Office 365 Compliance Framework](http://go.microsoft.com/fwlink/p/?LinkId=615657) for more information about data handling standards.

 ### Can you describe the de-identification process?
 Workplace Analytics processes metadata from o365 email and calendar.
 Email addresses are never shown in Workplace Analytics through dashboards or query results.
 The Workplace Data Engine de-identifies leveraging a symmetric hashing to ensure that supplemental organizational data can be added when needed.
 Encryption keys are securely maintained by Microsoft only allowing programmatic access.